Plymouth-University/comp2003-2025-2026-team-23/README.md

 Use this folder structure for your git repository.
 You may add additional folders as you see fit, but these basic folders provide the fundamental organization for evidences that need to be collected throughout the semester, so upload/commit them periodically.

 (WIP)
-This GitHub repo contains our University of Plymouth COMP2003 coursework, undertaken in the 2025-26 academic year.
+This GitHub repository contains our University of Plymouth COMP2003 coursework, undertaken in the 2025-26 academic year.
 Our client is Peelback.